 Use the form below to send us information on your event, research and other campus activities for the SacConnect campus sign network.
 This form will be used by Sacramento State's Office of Public Affairs to determine if your submission fits the criteria of the Posting Policy.
 Requests must be submitted at least fourteen (14) days in advance of an event .
 For more information, call (916) 278-6156 or e-mail email@example.com.

 The Office of Public Affairs and Advocacy shares news and information about the University.
-You can subscribe to our news releases and to the Sacramento State Leader, our biweekly e-newsletter.
+You can subscribe to our news releases and to the Sacramento State Leader, our weekly e-newsletter.
 And we invite you to be our partners in telling the Sac State story.
 Public Affairs depends on students, faculty, and staff to alert us about campus events, projects, studies, and accomplishments.